-- Despite the challenges to the sector, the pandemic has reminded consumers the importance of supporting local venues and the positive impact that socialising has on mental health – providing hope for a recovery in the medium term.
+- Despite the challenges to the sector, the pandemic has reminded consumers of the importance of supporting local venues and the positive impact that socialising has on mental health, providing hope for a recovery in the medium term.

 There are a number of challenges faced by the casual dining and wider hospitality industry in the UK, for operators and throughout the supply chain.
 In the short term, operators are being partially protected from many of these issues by Government support, although there are longer-term trends that will impact staffing and consumer behaviour.
 Increasing levels of distress are expected throughout the sector in 2022.

 Rent arrears and moratorium

 Lack of EU workers

 Teneo was initially engaged to deliver a CVA and subsequent restructuring plan for Pizza Express, a £400m revenue restaurant chain, with 350 sites globally.
 With the business facing significant periods of heavily restricted income due to lockdown measures as a result of Covid-19, the new management team re-engaged Teneo to improve its end-to-end cash culture within the business.